scouten/ericscouten.dev/content/2025/iiw40/index.md

 Drummond thinks `did:scid` is the DID method we need for first-person identifiers.

 Much more detail in Drummond's [slide deck (PDF)](./02m-drummond-reed-intro-to-first-person-project.pdf) or [Google Slides](https://docs.google.com/presentation/d/1-ca4U5dgld2MkP12TqixOBae5UCf0B1yzPm9Tbbx0Rg/edit?slide=id.g34043a2cb7c_0_0#slide=id.g34043a2cb7c_0_0).

+## Session 3G: Switchchord + `did:webs` for vLEIs
+_Cole Davis, Switchchord, Lance Byrd, GLEIF, and Jonathon Rayback_

+Switchchord moving from `did:web` to `did:webs`.
+Bringing "full decentralization" to an industry that is "historically not good with tech."

+Why?
+Gives assets and songwriters portability without tying them to specific domains or key holders.
+Cole: "It gives me a lot of building blocks to marry the worlds of legal and cryptography."

+Advantage: `did:webs` can be bound to a vLEI.
+But ... `did:webs` is undergoing major revision to the current draft to incorporate multi-sig.

+Switchchord is working on enabling `did:webs` in production.
+(Behind a feature flag for now.)